You will produce various floristry designs, using and improving the skills you have already gained.

 There are no mandatory units but you will develop your skills in both practical designs and theory knowledge.

 There will be no formal assessment taking place.
-However, verbal feedback will be given to improve on your skills and knowledge.
+However, verbal feedback will be given to help you improve your skills and knowledge.

 You will be required to supply your own: